daxadax/meteorologist/README.md

 The `units` option defaults to `'si'`, which is metric units.
 For the full list of other available units, please see the [Darksky documentation](https://darksky.net/dev/docs/forecast)

+The `forecast_time` option can be used to get historical forecast data.
+It defaults to `Time.now`.

 ####Methods